pmenzel/stranded-coverage/README.md

 This will produce the executable file `strand_cov`.

 ### Usage
-Example using the file `Aligned.out.bam`, which needs to be sorted by coordinates:
+Example using the BAM file `Aligned.out.bam`, which needs to be sorted by coordinates:
 ```
 strand_cov -o coverage Aligned.out.bam
 ```